ibm-cloud-docs/image-templates/image_cloud-init.md

 {: note}

 ## Work with an image template that was created from a cloud-init provisioned virtual server
+{: #image-template-from-cloud-init-provision}

 Cloud-init typically runs only one time.
 However, if you provision a virtual server from a cloud-init enabled image and later create an image template from that virtual server, the UUID is recorded.
 If that image template is used to create another virtual server, cloud-init runs again.

 ## Create image templates that are cloud-init enabled
+{: #create-cloud-init-templates}

 For information about configuring images, see [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/){: external}.

-For more information about data sources, see [Data sources](http://cloudinit.readthedocs.io/en/latest/topics/datasources.html){: external}. {{site.data.keyword.cloud_notm}} cloud-init images are created for the environment by using the [Config Drive](http://cloudinit.readthedocs.io/en/latest/topics/datasources/configdrive.html){: external}  Version 2 data source to supply the metadata.
+For more information about data sources, see [Data sources](http://cloudinit.readthedocs.io/en/latest/topics/datasources.html){: external}. {{site.data.keyword.cloud_notm}} cloud-init images are created for the environment by using the [Config Drive](http://cloudinit.readthedocs.io/en/latest/topics/datasources/configdrive.html){: external} - Version 2 data source to supply the metadata.

 ### Linux requirements
+{: #linux-reqs-cloud-init}

 Linux images that are cloud-init enabled have the following requirements: